GaurangTari4/Nerf-based-Camera-Pose-Estimation/README.md

 - **camera.py**: This script is designed to extract camera intrinsic parameters and save them in an `.npz` format.

-- **tiny_nerf.ipynb**: Contains the Tiny NeRF implementation integrated with a pose estimation pipeline.
+- **pose estimation with nerf.ipynb**: Contains the NeRF implementation integrated with a pose estimation pipeline.

 - **modified_nerf.ipynb**: An enhanced version of the Tiny NeRF implementation.
 This script introduces:
   - Hierarchical Sampling